 Casting metallurgy refers to the metallic properties of the metal.
 Metallurgical casting defects refer to the casting fault in the physical properties of the metal.
 For example, the two common metallurgical casting defects are hot crack or tear and hard or hot sports.

 4. Mould Material defects

 These defects are common in sand casting methods.
-As the name implies, the casting defects due to the mold materials are usually called mold material casting defects.
-In this case, sand is the primary mold material used in sand casting.
-Cuts and washes, run out, fusion, swells, drops, rat tails, veins, buckles, and metal penetration are the common mold material casting defects.
+As the name implies, the casting defects due to the mould materials are usually called mould material casting defects.
+In this case, sand is the primary mould material used in sand casting.
+Cuts, washes, run out, fusion, swells, drops, rat tails, veins, buckles, and metal penetration are common mould material casting defects.

 5. Shrinkage defects

 Shrinkage is a common cause in the metal solidification process.
 Therefore, the casting defects found in the shrinkage stage are usually popular as shrinkage casting defects.
 Open shrinkage defects and Closed shrinkage defects are the two most common types of shrinkage casting defects.

 Gas porosity defects usually happen due to the trapped gas inside the molten metal.
 These types of gas might be oxygen, nitrogen, or hydrogen.
 Pinholes, subsurface blowholes, and open holes are common gas porosity casting defects in casting manufacturing.

 We have already mentioned the possible defects you might find in castings.
 This section will demonstrate the nine most common casting defects found in a foundry.
 We will also elaborate on the possible causes of these defects and how to solve them.